 Before using an international ATM, it pays to do some research, as you could be charged fees.
 These include non-bank ATM usage fees, ATM operator access fees and international transaction fees for currency conversion.
 These fees can be charged by both the foreign bank as well as your bank, but you may be able to avoid or limit some of them by using ATMs of banks that partner with your bank.
 You can usually find these by doing some research ahead of time.

 You may be able to minimize some charges.
-For example, if you're a Bank of America customer, Bank of America will assess an international transaction fee of 3 percent of the converted U.S. dollar amount.
-Foreign ATM operators may offer to do the currency conversion for you, but they may charge a higher conversion fee.
+For example, if you're a Bank of America customer, Bank of America may assess an international transaction fee of 3 percent of the converted U.S. dollar amount.1 Foreign ATM operators may offer to do the currency conversion for you, but they may charge a higher conversion fee.
 You can refuse the foreign ATM conversion and be assessed the 3 percent Bank of America international transaction fee instead.
 Conversion fee policies vary by bank, and don't forget to consider the ATM usage and access fees mentioned above in your decision.
 Wherever you bank, doing some research on these issues will ensure you aren't surprised.

 It's hard to predict the exact amount of foreign money you'll need, so you may end up with excess cash at the end of your trip.
 There are a number of ways to keep it from going to waste.
 You may be able to apply it toward your hotel bill or your final meal, then pay the remaining amount by credit card.
 If you'd rather give the money to charity, there are often donation bins at airports.
 You can exchange foreign cash back into U.S. dollars (though the exchange rate will likely be different and you may pay a fee), or consider giving it as a gift to friends who plan to travel.